Mariazell Railway: Electrification

 It quickly became apparent that the series Mh and Mv locomotives were not adequate for the traffic on offer.
 Several scenarios for raising the railway's performance were considered, among them double-tracking and the acquisition of an even stronger type of steam locomotive.
 At this time, the acting director of the State Railway Office, Engineer Eduard Engelmann jr., brought forth the suggestion that the Mariazell Railway be electrified using single-phase alternating current.

 This suggestion was said to be revolutionary.
 There had never been a railway line of such length meant to handle mainline traffic that had been electrically operated.
 The only electric traction at this time was to be found on tramways and light, local railways, which used only direct current (DC) throughout.
 Only the tram-like Stubaitalbahn in Tyrol, built in 1904, was using alternating current (AC).
 Despite great opposition, Engelmann managed to implement his vision.
 So, the Mariazell Railway was electrified between 1907 and 1911, making use of the mountainous region's vast hydroelectric resources.

-Once electrification began in 1911, 16 E series locomotives (still used today as ÖBB 1099) were delivered between 1911 and 1914.
+Once electrification began in 1911, 16 E series locomotives (still used today as ÖBB 1099) were delivered between 1909 and 1914.
 Thereafter, steam trains disappeared from the main line after only five years.
 All the steam railcars were sold, and most of the steam locomotives remained on the still unelectrified branch line.
 A few were sent to the Waldviertler Schmalspurbahnen.

-By implementing their intentions, many concepts were realized for which there had been no precedent.
+By implementing their intentions, many unprecedented concepts were realized.
 The experience garnered from the electrification proved to be the benchmark for later projects of the same kind.
 Unlike tramway electrification, the wires were hung using massive wire gantries and steel masts.
-Also, the design of the locomotives with two separate powered bogies is still seen in designs today.
-The power stations, necessary for the electrical supply, were built under the most difficult conditions in the mountainous landscape.
+Also, the locomotive design with two separate powered bogies is widespread today.
+The power stations, necessary for the electrical supply, were built under very difficult conditions in the mountainous landscape.
 They were also used to supply the region with electricity, thereby laying the groundwork for the Lower Austrian state energy company NEWAG, now known as EVN.